-The document will also include details about the vehicle, including its make, model, year, along with all relevant ownership history such as previous owners or lien holders who may still hold a claim against it after the purchase has been completed.
+The document will also include details about the vehicle, including its make, model, and year, along with all relevant ownership history, such as previous owners or lien holders who may still hold a claim against it after the purchase has been completed.

-This is why you’ll want to check for any liens before signing anything when buying a car from an individual seller rather than purchasing through your dealership instead – this way; there are no surprises at delivery time.
+This is why you’ll want to check for any liens before signing anything when buying a car from an individual seller rather than purchasing through your dealership.
+This way, there are no surprises at delivery time.
 You can request this form either in person or by mail if you don’t see it present during negotiations on price.